 — Small scale renewable energy generation.

 The GLIF will be a £100m fund established with an allocation of £32m ERDF.
 The EIB will allocate £50m and the London Waste and Recycling Board (LWARB) will commit £7m for the circular economy component.
 Funding London, which has been appointed as the GLIF manager, will provide the additional funding of £11m.
-Funding London is currently in the process of procuring professional managers for the four sub-funds.
-The GLIF is expected to start investing by the end of 2018.
+Funding London is currently in the process of procuring professional managers for the three sub-funds.
+The GLIF is expected to start investing in early 2019.